 - If your test results come back negative, you will remain at your intended address and finish your quarantine camp through Kaya before being allowed to roam freely and transfer to our Kingston location.

-If you are not required to take a test at the airport, you will go to your intended address as planned and go through quarantine camp through Kaya for 14 days before transferring to Kingston and being allowed to roam freely.
+If you are not required to take a test at the airport, you will go to your intended address as planned and go through quarantine camp through Kaya for 14 days before being allowed to roam freely.

-One of our in-country team members will meet you at the airport to bring you to the designated Kaya quarantine camp location in Ocho Rios.
+One of our in-country team members will meet you at the airport to bring you to the designated Kaya quarantine camp located outside of Kingston.

 Follow local guidance

 Once in Jamaica, we ask all participants to follow local guidance and our in-country team will be sure to communicate with you any new local laws.
 Current local restrictions include the practice of social distancing and wearing a face mask in public places.
 Some areas of Jamaica also have a nighttime curfew in place.